Reverse DNS lookup: IPv4 reverse resolution

 Reverse DNS lookups for IPv4 addresses use the special domain in-addr.arpa.
 In this domain, an IPv4 address is represented as a concatenated sequence of four decimal numbers, separated by dots, to which is appended the second level domain suffix .in-addr.arpa.
 The four decimal numbers are obtained by splitting the 32-bit IPv4 address into four octets and converting each octet into a decimal number.
 These decimal numbers are then concatenated in the order: least significant octet first (leftmost), to most significant octet last (rightmost).
-It is important to note that this is the reverse order to the usual dotted-decimal convention for writing IPv4 addresses in textual form.
+This is the reverse order to the usual dotted-decimal convention for writing IPv4 addresses in textual form.

 For example, to do a reverse lookup of the IP address the PTR record for the domain name 4.4.8.8.in-addr.arpa would be looked up, and found to point to dns.google.

 If the A record for dns.google in turn pointed back to then it would be said to be forward-confirmed.